 At birth, children’s nervous systems are not mature enough to regulate big emotions by themselves.
 This is why toddlers having intense emotions have a hard time stopping.

 Hugs trigger the release of oxytocin to lower the level of stress hormone and prevent harmful effects.
-Hugging helps children learn to regulate their own emotions and become more resilient.
+Hugging helps children learn to regulate their own emotions and become more resilient15.

 6. Happy Hugs Make Happy Kids

 Hugs bolster optimism and boost self-esteem.
-The powerful oxytocin makes a child feel loved.
+The powerful oxytocin makes a child feel loved16.